AlexZinkM/IPCounter-Zinenko/README.md

 By using a constant, I’m saving on the overhead of creating and storing millions of identical objects.
 Additionaly, putIfAbsent() method allows to save resources By avoiding the rewriting of existing keys.

-Why virtual threads
+Why I Didn’t Use Virtual Threads

-I chose virtual threads for this task because they are significantly more lightweight than traditional threads.
-Since they consume fewer resources, they allow us to create thousands of threads without overloading the system.
+I chose not to use virtual threads (coroutines) for this task because parallel streams offer internal thread management, which greatly simplifies the code.
+Since the task involves straightforward operations—reading lines and adding them to a map—there is no need for complex thread synchronization or blocking.
+Virtual threads would only be beneficial if the task required managing such coordination, but for this case, parallel streams are more efficient and easier to implement.

+Fork/Join

+Parallel streams (Fork/Join) are well-suited for processing a large number of small, similar tasks concurrently.

 Time Complexity

 The time complexity of this solution is still O(N) because we’re processing every line once.
-But by processing those chunks in parallel, we reduce the total time it takes for large files.
+But by processing those lines in parallel, we reduce the total time it takes for large files.
-The speedup comes from being able to handle multiple parts of the file at once.
+The speedup comes from being able to handle multiple lines of the file at once.

 Other Considerations